BKA Act partly unconstitutional: incompatible with fundamental right to informational self-determination

 Categories:

-On October 1, 2024, the First Senate of the Federal Constitutional Court (BVerfG) ruled that key provisions of the BKA Act (BKAG) on data storage and surveillance are not compatible with the fundamental right to informational self-determination under Article 2 para.
-1 in conjunction with Article 1 para.
-1 of the German Basic Law (GG).
+On October 1, 2024, the First Senate of the Federal Constitutional Court (BVerfG) ruled that key provisions of the BKA Act (BKAG) on data retention and surveillance are not compatible with the fundamental right to privacy.
+Informational self-determination from Article 2 para.
+1 in conjunction with.
 Article 1 (1) of the Basic Law (GG).
 This applies in particular to the regulations that allow the Federal Criminal Police Office (BKA) to store data in the police information network.

 BKA law: surveillance and storage powers under scrutiny